English Premier League Footballers Take a Knee for Season Launch

 Although the EPL players took the knee as one this weekend, their jerseys no longer feature a BLM badge, which has been replaced by the competition’s own No Room For Racism campaign branding.

-Newcastle United manager David Moyes said on Friday he saw no reason for the protests to end, Reuters reported.
+West Ham manager David Moyes said on Friday he saw no reason for the protests to end, Reuters reported.

 “We will take a knee.
 We don’t think it’s something which will go away,” Moyes told reporters ahead of the Newcastle game at the London Stadium.
 “We want to see that everyone gets the same treatment.